DestinyVolt/D-D/homebrew/WildMaverick.md

 You can use your action to expend a spell slot and imbue a thrown weapon or piece of ammunition with the following property until the end of your next long rest:

 When you make a ranged attack with the projectile, but before you choose a target, the Dungeon Master will randomly determine a leveled spell of the selected school that is no more than one level higher than the expended spell slot.
 Knowing the spell, you must select a target for the attack.
 The target of the attack (or the location of the target), also becomes the target of the spell.
+The spell takes effect immediately, regardless of casting time.
 Hit or Miss, the magic on the projectile fades.

 If the spell requires concentration, you need not concentrate on the spell.